-- Silicon input accounts for around 15% of total inhouse cost: - Silicon and silver make up >50% of materials costs of solar c-Si panels, but material use is becoming more efficient. - Polysilicon intensity for c-Si cells dropped by more than six times between 2004 and 2020 thanks to cell efficiency improvements. - Cell to module is nearly 60% of total in-house cost. - Cells are stringed and placed between sheets of EVA (ethylene vinyl acetate) and laminated; the structure is then supported with aluminum frames. - Big, integrated companies can exert pressure on small players that have less cost control. - Companies with cost advantage and cash holdings will end up expanding market share.
+- Silicon input accounts for around 15% of total in-house cost: - Silicon and silver make up >50% of materials costs of solar c-Si panels, but material use is becoming more efficient. - Polysilicon intensity for c-Si cells dropped by more than six times between 2004 and 2020 thanks to cell efficiency improvements. - Cell to module is nearly 60% of total in-house cost. - Cells are stringed and placed between sheets of EVA (ethylene vinyl acetate) and laminated; the structure is then supported with aluminum frames. - Big, integrated companies can exert pressure on small players that have less cost control. - Companies with cost advantage and cash holdings will end up expanding market share.

-Source: Sinovoltaics, adapted from BloombergNEF, data as of Q3 2023.
-Cash cost assumes in-house production from polysilicon modules to integrated solar makers, D&A, SG&A excluded.
-Median used for silicon cost: \$6 ~\$7/kg, \$2.14/g polysilicon, \$1=\text{\$1} \text{\$2} when referring to mainland China factories.
+Notes: Cash cost assumes in-house production from polysilicon modules to integrated solar makers, D&A, SG&A excluded; median used for silicon cost: \$6 ~\$7/kg, \$2.14/g polysilicon, \$1=¥7 when referring to mainland China factories.